 The second piece of good news is that Carbon Waters was selected by the Starburst selection committee for a potential partnership.
 Starburst is an international incubator, supporting only start-ups in the fields of aeronautics and space tech.

-Our pitch offered us the unique opportunity to showcase the potential of our products to an audience of 150 industrialists, investors, and institutions, all specialized in aerospace and defense.
+Our pitch offered us the unique opportunity to showcase the potential of our products.
+We shared our vision to an audience of 150 industrialists, investors, and institutions, all specialized in aerospace and defense.

 Hugely successful, Carbon Waters was selected by the members of the committee as one of the top three companies.
 The potential for new partnerships was what made us really stand out.
 Moreover, Starburst and Carbon Waters are currently discussing ways to accelerate our progress, including new contacts with industrialists and investors.